Counselling services

 Re-Evaluation

-At the beginning of your next session, a re-evaluation is done on your integration of the now-processed memories to ensure desensitization is complete.
+At the beginning of your next session, a re-evaluation is conducted to assess the integration of the now-processed memories, ensuring that the desensitization process is complete.

 Benefits of EMDR

-EMDR is recognized worldwide as an effective treatment of trauma and PTSD.
+EMDR is an internationally-recognized trauma treatment method for those with PTSD or other trauma disorders.
 There are numerous benefits that EMDR has for struggling clients.

 Faster Healing